Willa Cather Foundation: Recent activities

-From 2007-2017, the organization operated as the Willa Cather Foundation, directed by a thirty-member board of governors including scholars, educators, and professionals from throughout the United States.
+From 2007 to 2017, the organization operated as the Willa Cather Foundation, directed by a thirty-member board of governors including scholars, educators, and professionals from throughout the United States.
 In 2019, the organization, which retains its non-profit status under the Willa Cather Foundation name, rebranded as the National Willa Cather Center (completed in 2017).

 It publishes the Willa Cather Review, a journal of scholarly articles and foundation news, and holds an annual spring conference in Red Cloud.
 With rotating academic partners, the foundation hosts a biennial International Cather Seminar for scholars and Cather readers.
 It continues to offer year-round tours in Red Cloud and host visiting scholars and researchers.
 The foundation awards the Norma Ross Walter scholarship, given annually to a female graduate of a Nebraska high school intending to major in English.
 Since the 2003 restoration of the Red Cloud Opera House, which houses a theater and gallery, the foundation also operates as a regional arts center.

 In 2019, Nebraska State Historical Society transferred ownership of all historic Cather-related sites back to the Willa Cather Foundation.
 In addition, over 8,000 Cather-related documents and artifacts returned to Red Cloud to the care of the new Special Collections & Archives, opened in 2017 at the National Willa Cather Center.